Soymilk1006/TripTribe-Backend/README.md

 ## Technologies Used

-The backend is built with the following technologies:
+feThe backend is built with the following technologies:

 - [Nest](https://github.com/nestjs/nest)
 - [MongoDB]